 - Formatting (10%): Are all required sections present?
 Were the length limitations followed?
 Are the references complete and correct?
 Are there excessive typos? - Methods (20%): Are new algorithms described in sufficient detail?
 Is sufficient information provided to reproduce the analysis (for example, algorithm parameters)?
 Is it clear where data were obtained and how they were pre-processed? - Results (20%): Are the figures and tables legible and understandable?
 Were they selected to present a specific point?
-Do the selected evaluations provide appropriate data to determine the relative merits of different algorithms or justify the biological conclusions? - Conclusions (20%): How were the results interpreted?
+Do the selected evaluations provide appropriate data to determine the relative merits of different algorithms or justify the conclusions? - Conclusions (20%): How were the results interpreted?
 Is there an explanation of why one method outperforms another or future work that could be conducted to assess this more deeply?
 What is the biological meaning of the computational results?
 What insights were gained from your analyses? - Overall clarity and scientific rigor (20%): Were the methods and project strategy appropriate for the biological problem?
 Have alternative explanations of the results been considered?
 Is there a logical flow to the paper? - Supplementary code (10%): Have supplementary files been provided?
 Are they convincing that the analysis can be reproduced?
+Is there a README?

 The descriptions above are not comprehensive or equally applicable to all projects but serve to illustrate what features will be assessed.
 Plagiarism - including using text, images, or code without attribution - and cheating will not be tolerated and will be dealt with in accordance with the Academic Misconduct Process.
+If you do not clearly credit an external source of text, images, or code, you are asserting that you individually produced that work.